dileep-kishore/antibiotic-prediction/README.md

 - CDS motif (from antiSMASH)
 - smCOG (from antiSMASH)
 - polyketide and non-ribosomal peptide monomer prediction annotations (from antiSMASH)
+- Sequence Similarity Network of PFAM domains (from antiSMASH)
 - Resistance gene markers (from RGI)

+The classifiers used in this app are based on those published in Walker et al. 2021.
+They are trained using BGCs from the MiBIG (v1.4) database.
+Only those BGCs that has known antibiotic activities (types listed below), based on evidence in literature, were used for training the classifier.
 The workflow currently supports the prediction of four antibiotic activities:
 1. Antibacterial
 2. Antifungal
 3. Antigrampositive